Best Practices for Lights and Materials in SketchUp

 Even easier than adding light sources in SketchUp is the ability to dramatically affect the way in which materials are rendered in Enscape.
 There are still some limitations… but, let it be known that this will improve in the near future!

 Currently, there are a number of keywords Enscape looks for when reading SketchUp materials.
-The following image highlights a few of the keywords and their result in Enscape.
-More examples and details can be found in the support section of Enscape’s website – link provided below.
+The following image highlights a few of the keywords for materials and their result in Enscape.
+More examples and details can be found in the Knowledge Base guide on Materials in SketchUp.

 Simply adding the word “Ceramic” to the reception desk wood material name, will add a highly glossy look to all the surfaces using this material.